-Inspection should be made periodically to detect wear of the ball stem, corrosion of the body or body cap interior, and wear of the threads.
-Usually, stem packing is replaced as a part of maintenance operations.
-For recommended spare parts, contact a Quadrant Valve representative.
+Inspection should be made periodically to detect wear of the ball stem, corrosion of the body or cap interior, and wear of the threads.
+Usually, packing, body seal, thrust washers, and ball seats are replaced as a part of basic maintenance operations.
+For a list of recommended spare parts, see Quadrant ball valve catalog.